 We are building the Distributed Press — a beginner friendly, open-source publishing tool for the distributed web.
-Aiming to empower authors, Distributed Press utilizes the distributed web to amplify free expression worldwide, while exposing sources of misinformation.
+Aiming to empower authors, Distributed Press utilizes peer-to-peer and decentralized protocols to amplify free expression worldwide, while exposing sources of misinformation.

 We all have a sense of the wide-ranging and complex issues facing publishing today: political censorship, disinformation, walled gardens, and the decline of independent media.
 Yet the solutions to these challenges remain unclear.
 Working with authors, audiences, and distributed web communities, we hope to co-develop new tools, in order to make publishing fair, democratic, and dignified for all.